gmickel/CodeWhisper/README.md

    codewhisper generate -p ./src/components -f "**/*.tsx"
    ```

-7. Generate a summary with a custom prompt:
+7. Generate a summary with a custom prompt which will be appended to the generated output:

 ```bash
    codewhisper generate -pr "Analyze this code for potential security vulnerabilities"